darikoneil/OPTIMIZED_SPIKE_INFERENCE/README.md

 ## The size of the median filter can be adjusted in the set order function
-It currently is set to approximately 3 seconds to adjust for long-scale shifts in fluorescence
+It currently is set to approximately 3 seconds to adjust for long-scale shifts in fluorescence Good chance you do some sort of filtering on your trace anyway, so make sure to comment this out if so Much prefer a gaussian filter of width of approx. one-half the rise+decay time of your indicator

 ## This script requires the following R packages from GitHub and/or CRAN: